-Step 4: Explain to students that a poem's form can help you understand its meanings.
-Some poems have a formal structure while others sound more like conversation: these are called free verse.
+Step 4: Explain to students that a poem's form can help readers understand its meanings.
+Some poems have a formal structure, while others sound more like conversation (these are called free verse poems).

-Step 5: Have students read an excerpt from "Change."
-Allow them to discuss the form with a partner referring to the numbers of lines and stanzas.
+Step 5: Have students read an excerpt from Charlotte Zolotow's "Change" or the poem you chose.
+Allow students to turn to a partner and discuss the form of the poem, referring to the numbers of lines and stanzas.

 Step 6: Have students read the entire poem.

-Step 7: Distribute the Poetry Evaluation Questions (PDF) and have each student evaluate the poem.
+Step 7: Distribute the Poetry Evaluation Questions printable.
+Have students individually evaluate the poem using the questions.

-Step 8: Read the poem aloud and have students share their response to the questions.
+Step 8: Read the poem aloud and have students share their responses to the questions.
 Pose these additional questions to facilitate further discussion: